-In March 2019, the Board of Supervisors voted unanimously to amend this law through File No. 181213/Ordinance 052-19, which took effect on April 22nd.
+In March 2019, the Board of Supervisors voted unanimously to amend this law through Ordinance 52-19, which took effect on April 22nd.
 Important changes were made, including:

 - Registration of vacant storefront is required within 30-days of the commercial storefront becoming vacant, even if it is actively being offered for rent or lease;

 - Annual registration fee payment of $711 is now required at the time of registration;

 - Property owners are now required to pay a penalty of four times (4x) the annual registration fee ($2,844) for failure to register a vacant storefront within 30 days of the property being noticed by DBI; and